oktadev/okta-blog/_source/_posts/2021-02-22-first-nestjs-application.md

 This module takes the `ConfigService` and packages it as an export.
 This makes it available for your `AuthModule` to use.

-Finally, you can write your controller.
+You can now create your controller.
 Open the `app.service.ts` and replace the existing code with the following.

 ```typescript
 import { Injectable } from '@nestjs/common';